KoderuNoKo/BigData_Healthcare/README.md

 # Project: Build an application with Big Data Analytics in Healthcare

 ## Topic details:
-Big data analytics for IoT-based electricity/water meters
+Big data analytics for IoT-based on
 - A tool generating data streaming like many electricity/water meters
 - Data collection: using Kafka
 - Data analytics: (1) filtering, sampling, integration, (2) your analytics goals – using Spark